 The SOCAP conference in Malmö Sweden has gathered around 400 people interested and involved in investment with a social impact.
 One of the participants is Johan Sundholm from Mikrofinansinstitutet i Sverige (the Microfinance Institute Sweden) that is giving loans to the otherwise unbankable segment in society.
-The bank targets entrepreneurs and helps them to build their businesses in order to repay their loans.
+The bank targets entrepreneurs and helps them to build their businesses in order to repay their loans granted from any advance money app.
 So far so good – we’ve heard it all before.
 But!
 What differentiates this institute from other MFIs is that their clients live in Sweden.
 The microfinancing has since its commercial breakthrough a decade ago, adressed individuals in rural areas in developing countries.
 Mikrofinans institutet is the first, and only, Swedish MFI for the domestic market.

 Johan has a banking background.
 He was working for one of Sweden’s biggest banks for 15 years before he recognized and accepted the entrepreneurial side of him wanting to explore and make a positive change in society.
 He quit his job and after not so long, the MFI team found him and together they built the business model the bank is pursuing now.